dotnet/csharplang/proposals/csharp-12.0/ref-readonly-parameters.md

 - `ref readonly` → `ref` would be potentially a source breaking change (unless only `ref` callsite annotation was used and only readonly references used as arguments), and a binary breaking change for virtual methods,
 - `ref readonly` → `in` would not be a breaking change (but `ref` callsite annotation would result in a warning).

+Note that the rules outlined above apply to method signatures, but not to delegate signatures.
+For example, changing `ref` to `in` in a delegate signature can be a source breaking change (if a user is assigning a method with `ref` parameter to that delegate type, it would become an error after the API change).

 ## Detailed design
 [design]: #detailed-design